Sadiat360/inspireShare-client/README.md

   - Card Carousel of 'supportee's mood'/template
   - Create a GET request for quotes that is tailored for each mood

-- Feature: TemplateDetails page
+- Feature: CategoryDetails page
-  - implement view template/mood page
+  - implement view category/mood page
   - implement brief advantage of each support

-- Feature: Curate-Template page
+- Feature: Curate page
   - implement a template page where images,music & qoute can be added to form
-  - Create a GET /qoutes/stress or any mood dierectory
+  - Create a GET /qoutes/stress or any mood directory

 - Feature: Card Page
   - implement the final card design page